Michael Jackson Reportedly Slept On The Floor To Be ‘Closer To The Earth’

 During a recent talk with Entertainment Tonight, John again spoke on Jackson’s struggles.

-“What happened to him was such a tragedy, with the drugs and I don’t think he had a particularly happy life leading up to his big success,” he said, suggested that the late pop star’s success was what pushed him into isolation.
+“What happened to him was such a tragedy, with the drugs and I don’t think he had a particularly happy life leading up to his big success,” he said, suggesting that the late pop star’s success was what pushed him into isolation.

 Michael Jackson and Freddie Mercury in LA, July 1980.
 They collaborated in a recording session featuring the duo singing There Must Be More to Life Than This, State of Shock and Victory, but the project was never completed because Michael Jackson brought a llama to the studio. pic.twitter.com/72B4X1PjfZ